Examination of voluntary motor skills of the fingers. G

 5 months Distinguishes well-known people from strangers (reacts differently).

-6 months Distinguishes facial expressions (smiling, angry).
+6 months Distinguishes facial expression (smiling, angry).

 1 year 2 months Understands images of individual objects, actions in the picture (for example, to the questions “Where is the ball, show me?
-What is the girl doing in the picture?”, Etc.).
+What is the girl doing in the picture?”, etc.).

 objects of different sizes (large and small ball);